 There’s a lot of confusion around today about single-ended guitar amps.
-Put simply, every tube guitar amp employs either a single-ended or “push-pull” power stage.
+Put simply, every tube guitar amp employs either a single-ended or ‘push-pull’ power stage.
 It’s one or the other.
 I must say that I’m biased (pardon the pun) towards the former.
 If your all-tube guitar amp is over 15 watts then chances are you’re in push-pull territory.
 If not, then you might be lucky, maybe it’s single-ended.
-This post, consisting of three links (each increasingly detailed), is dedicated to exploring the topic and clearing up some of the more common misconceptions.
+This post, consisting of three links (each increasingly detailed) is, in part, dedicated to clearing up some of the more common misconceptions.

-Single-ended amp were once upon a time considered budget-priced low-wattage amps for students.
-Their internal circuits were simpler than their higher-output push-pull cousins and they also suffered from a noticeable level of power-supply induced background hum (although some newer models – such as mine – have since solved such problems using chokes, additional power filtering, premium-quality parts and larger output transformers).
+Single-ended amps were once considered budget-priced, low-wattage amps for ‘student’ use.
+Their internal circuits were simpler than their higher-output, push-pull cousins and they also suffered from power-supply induced background hum (although some newer models – such as mine – have since solved that problem using chokes, additional power filtering, premium-quality parts and, to increase their volume considerably, larger output transformers).

-It wasn’t that problems such as lower output and higher levels of background hum couldn’t be addressed.
-It’s just that manufacturers such a Leo Fender didn’t see any reason to fix them (least of all when profit margins were all important).
-These amps weren’t made with professionals in mind.
+It wasn’t that problems such as lower output and higher levels of background hum couldn’t be addressed back in the day.
+It’s just that manufacturers like Leo Fender didn’t see any reason to fix them since they weren’t ‘pro’ models (and doing so would eat into his tight profit margin).
 Well, that was until guitar legends such as Eric Clapton, Keith Richards, Joe Walsh and George Harrison discovered how single-ended amps provided sweet harmonic tone and distortion like no other amps.
-Now such amps are highly-prized collector’s items.
+Now these amps are highly-prized collector’s items.

 As a generalisation, single-ended amps have a purer tone due to their shorter signal path, greater harmonic content present at the power tube stage, and a keen sense of responsiveness and expressiveness when compared to push-pull amps.
 However, they lack the bass response, (as well as the lower hum/greater sound pressure levels as mentioned above) of the push-pulls.
 They also dissipate much more heat (as do Class A amps in general).
 It must be remembered though, that despite being relatively inefficient, single-ended amps can still sound as loud as amps rated much higher in terms of power.

-The first single-ended amp I owned was a beautiful 1960s Gibson GA-8 purchased from a talented American jazz guitarist living in Caloundra.
-Technically speaking, the amp is classed as “dual” (or parrallel) single-ended, meaning it uses two power tubes instead of the usual one.
-For many years, I sincerely regretted selling that amp…but I was bitten by the bug.
-Now I make my own single-ended amps.
+The first single-ended amp I owned was a beautiful 1960s Gibson GA-8 purchased from an American jazz guitarist living in Caloundra.
+Technically speaking, the amp was classed as “dual” (or parrallel) single-ended, meaning that it used two power tubes instead of the usual one.
+For many years, I sincerely regretted selling that amp, but I was bitten by the bug.
+Now I make my own single-ended amps (see picture).

 If you’ve never tried a single-ended amp then you don’t know what you’re missing!
 A lot of guitarists I talk to are unaware of what single-ended amps are, and of those that have heard of them, most have never tried one.
 Be warned however, that what these beauties offer in terms of pure sound and very musical, touch responsiveness is accompanied by some (mostly charming) quirks worth exploring before deciding if they’re the right amp for you.